SameerVerma066/livekit-warm-transfer/README.md

 - Call transcript is captured and summarized via speech-to-text and LLM summarization.
 - Call summary and context are shared with Agent B before joining.
 - Agent A leaves the original room; Agent B and Caller continue the call in the new room.
-- Optional extension with Twilio to bridge calls to real phone/SIP devices.

 - Frontend UI in Next.js to operate the flow interactively.

 ---